markjprice/cs13net9/docs/errata/improvements.md

 > Thanks to **rene** in the book's Discord channel for suggesting this improvement.

 Before this final section in the *Storing multiple objects in collections* topic, I will add a summary table for collection types based on **rene**'s [initial document](../ch08-collections.md)

+# Page 469 - Working with spans, indexes, and ranges

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on February 22, 2025](https://github.com/markjprice/cs13net9/issues/33).

+In the next edition, I will add more explanation about when the end index is included.
+For example, `"1234".AsSpan()[1..3]` returns: `23`.

 # Page 484 - Managing directories